IDEA-FinAI/ChartMoE/README.md

 ![](./gradio_demo_pics/gradio_demo1.jpg)

 ## Acknowledgement
 Thanks to [InternLM-XComposer2](https://github.com/InternLM/InternLM-XComposer/tree/main/InternLM-XComposer-2.0) and [CuMo](https://github.com/SHI-Labs/CuMo) for their releases of model weights and source codes!
+And thanks to [MMC](https://github.com/FuxiaoLiu/MMC) and [ChartGemma](https://github.com/vis-nlp/ChartGemma) for their releases of the high-quality instruction-tuning data!

 ## Citation
 If you find our idea or code inspiring, please cite our paper: